pythonkc/presentations/2014_04/pykc_coffee_20140412.markdown

 * Looking for presentations
     * You don't have to be an expert!
     * Just be willing to share something interesting!
-    * Cool Thinngs Python Can Do!
+    * Cool Things Python Can Do!
         * Comprehensions

 !SLIDE left